trillobite/jsonHTML/README.md

 };

 ```
-Then, I pass them an object full of properties explaining what I want them to do, I can do this now by completely replacing
+Then, I pass to my "Structs" an object full of properties explaining what I want them to do, I can do this now by completely replacing
 my orignal json div element above:
 ```
 mDiv({